Sailren/Grind-Complex/README.md

 * Okay, think I'm done.
 If you're interested after all this, there's 3 ways to contact me so I can give you the necessary files.
 (Scripts and whatnot.)
 I'll put them here in order of efficiency.
 FIRST.
 Communicate with me on the official TeamSpeak.
 (IP :   162.219.27.202 /// Password :   ftc) This is where you'll end up grabbing most of the updates anyway, so might as well get used to it now.
 I should answer you and allow you in pretty much instantly that way.
 SECOND.
 Send me a message on the IC2 forums.
 I see these every day or so, maybe less.
 THIRD.
-Even though it's my thread and all...
-I keep on forgetting to look at it. ;P This is the least preferred way.
-Also makes it easier to track down updates for you, since I'll TRY to be posting them here.
+Leave a message in my thread on the IC2 forums.

 Created and maintained by Arch-Nihil.